 Sony A7 II versus Sony A77

-The Sony Alpha A7 II and the Sony Alpha SLT-A77 are two enthusiast cameras that were revealed to the public, respectively, in November 2014 and August 2011.
+The Sony Alpha A7 II and the Sony Alpha SLT-A77 are two enthusiast cameras that were announced, respectively, in November 2014 and August 2011.
 The A7 II is a mirrorless interchangeable lens camera, while the A77 is a DSLR.
 The cameras are based on a full frame (A7 II) and an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Sony A7 II and the Sony A77.
+The physical size and weight of the Sony A7 II and the Sony A77 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 is notably larger (22 percent) than the Sony A7 II.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 is considerably larger (22 percent) than the Sony A7 II.
 Moreover, the A77 is markedly heavier (22 percent) than the A7 II.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.